mbkly/mbkly/README.md

 - 👋 Hi, I’m @mbkly
 - 👀 I’m interested in healthcare, surfing, nature, travel, food, good books
-- 🌱 I’m currently learning coding, surfing, skateboarding, Portuguese
+- 🌱 I’m currently learning coding, product management, and the Salesforce platform
-- 💞️ I’m looking to collaborate on (watch this space 👀)
+- 💞️ I’m looking to collaborate on Salesforce and front-end development projects
 - 📫 How to reach me: mary@bkly.org

 <!---